tarantool/metrics/doc/monitoring/api_reference.rst

     Observation ``label_pairs`` has priority over global labels: if you pass ``label_pairs`` to an observation method with the same key as some global label, the method argument value will be used.

+    Note that both labels names and values in label_pairs are treated as strings.
+..  function:: collect()

+    Collect observations from each collector.

 ..  function:: register_callback(callback)